SsdHUN/map-homework/README.md

 ## Installation

-1. To install the necessary packages including mapbox-gl, run the following commands in the project root:
+1. To install the necessary packages including mapbox-gl, run the following commands in the project:

    ```
    npm install react react-dom mapbox-gl